M. E. Grant Duff

 Sir Mountstuart Elphinstone Grant Duff GCSI, CIE, PC, FRS (21 February 1829 – 12 January 1906), known as M. E. Grant Duff before 1887 and as Sir Mountstuart Grant Duff thereafter, was a Scottish politician, administrator and author.
-He served as the Under-Secretary of State for India from 1868 to 1874, Under-Secretary of State for the Colonies from 1880 to 1881 and the Governor of Madras from 1881 to 1886.
+He served as the under-secretary of state for India from 1868 to 1874, under-secretary of state for the colonies from 1880 to 1881 and the governor of Madras from 1881 to 1886.

-He was born in Eden, Aberdeenshire, on 21 February 1829 to the distinguished British historian James Grant Duff.
-He had his education at Grange School and Balliol College, Oxford, and graduated in law from the Inns of Court.
+The son of the distinguished British historian James Grant Duff, he was educated at Grange School and Balliol College, Oxford, before being called to the English bar.
 He practised and taught law for a short time before starting a political life and entering the House of Commons as the Liberal Member of Parliament for Elgin Burghs.

 His abilities won him government positions and he was Under-Secretary of State for India, Under-Secretary of State for the Colonies and Governor of Madras.
-On his return from Madras, he retired from politics and served in various art and scientific societies.

-He travelled extensively and wrote voluminously.
 His performance in politics and administration has received mixed reviews during the 1880s: "a politician of brilliant promise and scant performance, of wide information which he seemed to turn to much account, of abilities which would have made the fortunes of half a dozen men and of which he made little enough."

-He was made a Companion of the Order of the Indian Empire and a Grand Commander of the Order of the Star of India.
-He died on 12 January 1906 at the age of 76.
+On his return from Madras, he retired from politics and served in various art and scientific societies, before his death in 1906.

 Early life and education

-He was born in Eden, Banff, Banffshire on 21 February 1829, the elder son of James Grant Duff, a well known Indian official from Bombay Presidency and British Resident in the princely state of Satara, and his wife Jane Catherine, daughter of Sir Whitelaw Ainslie.
-He was named after Mountstuart Elphinstone whom James Grant Duff regarded as his mentor.
+Duff was born in Eden, Banff, Banffshire on 21 February 1829, the elder son of James Grant Duff, an East India Company army officer who administered the princely state of Satara Bombay Presidency, and his wife Jane Catherine, daughter of Sir Whitelaw Ainslie.
+He was named after Mountstuart Elphinstone, a governor of Bombay.
 He had his schooling at Edinburgh Academy and Grange School and at Balliol College, Oxford, from 1847 to 1850.
-He completed his master's degree in 1853.
+He became a MA in 1853.
 During these years he experienced problems with his vision, and for the rest of his life he relied on the sight of others.

-He studied law at the Inns of Court and passed with honours, appearing next to James Fitzjames Stephen.
-He was called to the bar at Inner Temple, London on 17 November 1854 and practised as a junior under William Ventris Field.
+He studied law at the Inns of Court and passed with honours, ranked only behind James Fitzjames Stephen.
+He was called to the bar at Inner Temple, London on 17 November 1854 and practised as a junior under William (later Mr Justice) Field.
 During this time he lectured at the Working Men's College and wrote for the Saturday Review.
 Soon afterwards, he entered politics and joined the Liberal Party.